-NSA NATUROPATHIC HONOUR AWARD - SPONSORED BY THE NSA
+NSA NATUROPATHIC HONOUR AWARD - SPONSORED BY

 \$1,000 awarded to the student who has revealed outstanding leadership, contribution and dedication to CCNM throughout their four years.
 More specifically, it is in recognition of a student who served as a role model to other students, inspired students to take action, and most actively and positively impacted CCNM as an agent of change.

 KEY PERFORMANCE INDICATORS

 In accordance with the Ministry of Colleges and Universities' Performance Guidelines, CCNM publishes performance indicators for students on employment rates, graduation rates and student loan default rates.
-September or October.
-Please note that the employment rate is calculated in November, which is only one or two months after students gain licensure.